carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 >
 > > ## Solution
 > >
-> > We will first look at the content of the file:
+> > Take a look at the content of the file:
 > >
 > > ~~~
 > > $ head -n 3 network_files/2022-06-10_21-27-26_auto/Network_Annotations_Full.tsv